5ahanaBM/AI_Interviewer_MVP/readme.md

     * Multi-dimensional scoring (correctness, completeness, communication, confidence)
 * Persistent user sessions and history
 * Periodic question refresh or rotation via LLM
+* Prompts can be isolated and modularised for easier modifications